This article will discuss VPNs, Covenant Eyes’ VPN-like mobile capability, and how third-party VPNs interact with Covenant Eyes.

 iPhone® and iPad®

 On an iPhone X or newer, swipe down from the top right-hand corner of your screen to access your Control Center.
-Next to your Wifi symbol, you’ll see “VPN.”
+Next to your Wifi or connection symbol, you’ll see “VPN.”

 Do VPNs work with Covenant Eyes?